Boating Impact on Florida Waterways

 A single boater can cause immense damage while trying to plow through shallow areas.
 Even more damage is often caused after a boater runs hard aground and tries to “Power off”, using their engine and propeller to become unstranded.

-Continue Reading: Seagrass
+Continue Reading: Mangroves in Florida

 Seagrass beds take a very long time to grow and to recover from damage.